RasmusLindroth/i3keys/README.md

 If you have selected to out SVG files.
 Open them with a program that supports SVG files.
 For example your program for viewing images, InkScape or a browser.
+Note that each mode will be located in a folder named mode\<int\>-name-of-mode.
+Inside that folder you will find a file named `mode-full-name` where you can see the real name of the mode.
+Because this program removes some characters and shortens the name of the folder.

 If you have selected text output, you should already have seen the result in your terminal.